 At Corvian Community School, literacy is the first and most essential goal.
 All students are expected to become proficient in the written and spoken word.
 Language at Corvian is defined broadly to include words, numbers, and the arts.
 We consider all of these to be critical areas of development for students to be truly communicative, and we expect our students to have a deep understanding of all three areas.
 Language is the means by which all other subjects are pursued.
 Reading instruction is not just limited to a short block of time, but is also incorporated throughout the day across the curriculum.
 As a result, students become exposed to a variety of genres of literature, such as fiction, non-fiction, poetry, and songs.

 Reading instruction in elementary school is one of the biggest concerns for both parents and educators, as success in reading is directly related to later success and achievement in life.
-At Corvian Community School, we adhere to a balanced literacy approach which focuses on reading for meaning.
+At Corvian Community School, we adhere to a literacy approach that focuses on reading for meaning.
 We incorporate the five major areas of reading instruction (phonemic awareness, explicit phonics instruction, fluency, vocabulary development, and comprehension) into our balanced literacy program.

 In the primary grades, we teach students numerous strategies to decode unfamiliar words, such as phonemic, phonetic, semantic, and syntax awareness.
 Emergent and beginning readers practice strategies for decoding, fluency, and comprehension in guided groups where they receive direct reading instruction while using texts that are appropriate for their level.
 This model focuses on word chunks, word patterns, and the blending of sounds.
 Students spend time on systematic rules of phonics in short mini-lessons and then transfer and apply these newly learned skills to their reading and writing.